willynilly/knowhow-api-apollo-server/README.txt

 3. Select "Jest single run all tests" from the Launch program dropdown menu
 4. Press the green play button at the top next to "Jest single run all tests"

-How to Run a Test For A Specifc test file
+How to Run a Test For A Specific test file
 1. Open a file ending in *.test.js in Visual Studio Code
 2. Click on the Run and Debug button in Visual Studio Code
 3. Select "Jest watch current file"from the Launch program dropdown menu